03012021-dotnet-uta/ChelseyGrice_p0/README.md

 ## timelines

-+ due on Mar-15 at 11p Central
+- due on Mar-15 at 11p Central
-+ present on Mar-17 starting at 9.30a Central
+- present on Mar-17 starting at 9.30a Central
-+ implement as many requirements as you can (don't push to get all done)
+- try ot implement as many requirements as you can (don't push to get all done)
-+ should be an mvp status (able to order at least 1 pizza)
+- should be an mvp status
+  - able to at least place an order with 1 pizza
+  - able to at least have validation unit tests for Customer, Order, Pizza, Store
+  - able to save a placed order including customer info, pizza info, store info

 ## as a customer

-+ should be able to launch application
+- should be able to launch application
-+ should be able to view all stores
+- should be able to view all stores
-+ should be able to select a store
+- should be able to select a store
-+ should be to place an order
+- should be to place an order
-+ with either custom or preset pizzas
+- should be able to choose either custom or preset pizzas

-+ if custom
+  for a custom pizza
-+ select crust, size and toppings
+  - should be able to choose crust, size and toppings

-+ if preset
+  for a preset pizza
-+ select pizza and its size
+  - should be able to choose pizza and size

-+ see a tally of my order
+- should be able to view a preview of the order in progress
-+ add or remove more pizzas
-+ and checkout when complete with latest order
+- should be able to modify the order in progress (add/remove pizza)
+- should be able to place/checkout the order in progress
-+ see my order history
+- should be able to view order history
-+ make a new order
+- should be able to make new order

 ## store story